 - Stay overnight in Otway National Park.

-I stayed in a caravan for two nights at the amazing Bimbi Park, where you are quite literally sleeping under koalas.
-Another good location is Blanket Bay, which makes for a more ‘caveman style’ camping experience (spoiler: drop toilets are in operation!)
+I stayed in a caravan for two nights at Bimbi Park, where you’re quite literally sleeping under koalas.
+It offers great value for money accommodation set inside a caravan, cabin or dorm.
+Another good location is Blanket Bay, which makes for a more rugged camping experience (spoiler: drop toilets are in operation!)
 But what it lacks in comfort, it makes up for in tranquility.
 I went for Bimbi as I didn’t have my own camping gear.

 Leg 1: Melbourne to Warrnambool

-It’s approximately 260k from Melbourne to Warrnambool and took about 3 1/2 hours by car with no stops.
-This part is the least scenic route, so it’s good to get it out of the way first and save the best until last.
+The drive inland from Melbourne takes about 3 1/2 hours by car with no stops.
+This part is the least scenic route, but it’s still pleasantly rural.

 Leg 2: Warrnambool to Cape Otway